google-marketing-solutions/feedx/README.md

 FeedX consists of a Python package, containing all of the logic and mechanics, and a set of Colab notebooks which demonstrate how to use the package to design and analyze experiments.

 FeedX is the recommended testing methodology for [FeedGen](https://github.com/google-marketing-solutions/feedgen).
 You can see a successful example of FeedX and FeedGen in the Think With Google article [Generative AI: Home24 improves the reach and performance of shopping ads with FeedGen](https://www.thinkwithgoogle.com/intl/de-de/marketing-strategien/automatisierung/home24-feedgen-shopping-ads/), where we were able to measure a 29% increase in clicks and a 25% increase in impressions.

+For more information on FeedX, check out our recorded training on the [Google Marketing Platform Academy](https://marketingplatformacademy.withgoogle.com/events/tech-breakfast-training-series?talk=feedgen-and-feedx).

 ## Getting Started